SFStefenon/STLprophet/README.md

-# STL Prophet
+# Forecasting of Italian electricity spot prices

 We present an application of the Facebook's Prophet approach using STL.

-The evaluation is for forecasting of Italian electricity spot prices.

 STL = Seasonal and trend decomposition using LOESS.